 “I like natural products, whether it is brick, stone or even batten board siding.
 I also like homes that have a ‘story’ to them.
 That’s what’s nice about brick.
 It tells a story.
 It’s literally dirt that was dug up down the road and produced by people who live in your community.
 Synthetic siding and stucco doesn’t have this.
 They’re just products.”

 “Brick exteriors and interiors are environmentally friendly due to the natural origins of the raw material,” said Cox.
-“The clean firing process, long life and recyclability of the hard fired clay products all make it extremely environmentally friendly.”
+“The clean firing process, long life, and recyclability of the clay products all make it extremely environmentally friendly.”

 #3 Brick is energy efficient.